 MongoDB is the leading modern, general purpose database platform.
 Our robust platform enables developers to build and modernize applications rapidly and cost-effectively across a broad range of use cases.
 Organizations can deploy our platform at scale in the cloud, on-premise, or in a hybrid environment.
 Software applications are redefining how organizations across industries engage with their customers, operate their businesses and compete with each other.
 A database is at the heart of every software application.
 As a result, selecting a database is a highly strategic decision that directly affects developer productivity, application performance and organizational competitiveness.
 Our platform addresses the performance, scalability, flexibility and reliability demands of modern applications, while maintaining the strengths of legacy databases.
 Our business model combines the developer mindshare and adoption benefits of open source with the economic benefits of a proprietary software subscription business model.
-MongoDB is headquartered in New York City and our total headcount was 1,491 as of July 31, 2019, an increase from 1,055 as of July 31, 2018.
+MongoDB is headquartered in New York City and our total headcount was 2,020 as of April 30, 2020, an increase from 1,331 as of April 30, 2019.

-We generate revenue primarily from sales of subscriptions, which accounted for 95% and 94% of our total revenue for the three and six months ended July 31, 2019, respectively, and 92% of our total revenue for both the three and six months ended July 31, 2018.
-Our primary subscription package is MongoDB Enterprise Advanced, which represented 52% and 53% of our subscription revenue for the three and six months ended July 31, 2018, respectively.
-For the fiscal years ended January 31, 2019, 2018 and 2017, MongoDB Enterprise Advanced represented 60%, 69% and 72% of our subscription revenue, respectively.
-MongoDB Enterprise Advanced represented 60%, 69% and 72% of our subscription revenue, respectively.
+We generate revenue primarily from sales of subscriptions, which accounted for 96% and 94% of our total revenue for the three months ended April 30, 2020 and 2019, respectively.
+Our primary subscription package is MongoDB Enterprise Advanced, which represented 49% and 54% of our subscription revenue for the three months ended April 30, 2020 and 2019, respectively.
 MongoDB Enterprise Advanced is our comprehensive offering for enterprise customers that can be run in the cloud, on-premise or in a hybrid environment, and includes our proprietary commercial database server, enterprise management capabilities, our graphical user interface, analytics integrations, technical support and a commercial license to our platform.